2023 Ramot Junction attack

-On 10 February 2023, three Israelis were killed and four more were injured when a Palestinian man rammed his car into a bus stop in Ramot, an Israeli settlement in East Jerusalem.
+On 10 February 2023, three Israelis were killed, including two children aged 6 and 8, when a Palestinian man intentionally rammed his car into a bus stop where they, and several other families, were standing in Ramot, a neighborhood of Jerusalem.
+The 6 year old, Yaakov Israel Paley, and his 8 year old brother, Asher Menachem Paley were struck when the assailant purposely accelerated his car into the bus stop.
+Another man, Alter Lederman, aged 20, who had recently gotten married, was also killed.
+Several other people, including children, were seriously injured.
+8 year old Asher died in hospital the next day.

 The assailant was shot dead at the scene by a police officer.
-The fatalities included two children aged 6 and 8 and a 20-year-old man.
 Police labeled the attack as an act of terrorism.

+Car ramming has increasingly become a terrorist weapon.

 Perpetrator

 The attacker was identified as 31-year-old Palestinian citizen of Israel named Hussein Qaraqa, a resident of Isawiya.
 Social media (primarily Facebook) activity showed that Qaraqa had made statements in support of Palestinian militant groups such as Palestinian Islamic Jihad, Lions' Den.
 During the 2022 Gaza–Israel clashes he expressed his support for the PIJ.
 He regularly praised Palestinians who carried out attacks on Israelis, both soldiers and civilians.

 Qaraqa had been released from a psychiatric hospital a few days prior to the attack.
-His uncle told Palestinian media that Qaraqa suffered from severe back pain.
-Israeli police arrested a Qaraqa's relative and his brother for expressing their intention to carry out similar attacks.
+Israeli police arrested Qaraqa's relative and his brother for expressing their intention to carry out similar attacks.